akshayvinodd/Layoff-Data-Analysis/README.md

 Layoffs Over Time : Peaked around late 2020 and 2023, possible due to covid 19 and economic downtimes and declined through 2024 ownwards

-Fund Raising By Company : The US and UK dominates with over 2600 and 130 suggesting US and UK companies are primary drivers in the dataset
+Fund Raising By Company : The US and India dominates the fund raising suggesting US and Indian companies are primary drivers in the dataset

-Layoffs By Stages : Series C, D, E and F make the majority layoffs indicating that mid-to-late stage startups are experiencing more workforce reductions possibly                       due to funding pressure or scalability challenges
+Layoffs By Stages : Post-IPO, Series B and C make the majority layoffs indicating that mid-to-late stage startups are experiencing more workforce reductions possibly due to funding pressure or scalability challenges

-Industry With Most Layoffs : Retail, transport and real estate have higher layoffs, pointing to sector specific disruptions or overexpansion during earlier growth                               phase
+Industry With Most Layoffs : Finance, retail and health care have higher layoffs, pointing to sector specific disruptions or overexpansion during earlier growth phase

 ### Conclusion